yandrade1305/dashcommercetest/README.md

 The application will be running at the url: http://localhost:3000

-And to see the message
+And to see the message:

 ``
 {
   "mensagem": "My full name is Yan Andrade.
 I want this job!"
 }
 ``

 Acess: http://localhost:3000/dashcommercetest?user="dashcommerce"&password="chooseme"

 To get this message: